-The proposed budgets include a resumption of increased capital reserve transfers as follows:
+The approved and projected budgets include a resumption of increased capital reserve transfers as follows:

-2022 Approved 2023 Projected 2024 Projected 2025 Projected Tax-supported reserve transfer \$2,998,565 \$3,878,890 \$4,500,890 \$5,043,790 % of property taxes 9.12% 10.65% 11.44% 12.14%
+2022 Approved 2023 Approved 2024 Projected 2025 Projected Tax-supported reserve transfer \$2,998,565 \$3,878,890 \$4,500,890 \$5,043,790 % of property taxes 9.12% 11.03% 11.66% 12.20%

-While the Town's infrastructure and assets are relatively young, they will need to be replaced and there is a gap between anticipated needs and available funds called the Infrastructure Gap.
+While Cochrane's infrastructure and assets are relatively young, they will need to be replaced and there is a gap between anticipated needs and available funds, referred to as the Infrastructure Gap.
 Annual amortization of the historical, not replacement cost, of infrastructure assets is more than \$11M per year.
 With decreased reserve contributions in 2022 and increased costs to replace infrastructure, projected reserve balances are insufficient to fund planned infrastructure projects over the next 10-years.
 Increased reserve contributions are critical to the financial flexibility and resiliency of the organization.

 Included in the projected reserve transfers are amounts contributed to an Infrastructure Gap Reserve to help fund asset renewal.
-The 2023 budget includes a 3.36% (2022 - 1.9%; 2021 - 4.19%) property tax transfer to an Infrastructure Gap Reserve, with additional transfers of 3.87% in 2024 and 4.39% in 2025.
+The 2023 budget includes a 3.48% (2022 - 1.9%; 2021 - 4.19%) property tax transfer to an Infrastructure Gap Reserve, with additional transfers of 3.95% in 2024 and 4.41% in 2025.